maxmarcon/stockcast/README.md

 ![trading](trading.png)

 In trading mode, the chart displays the detailed optimal trading strategy for that stock.
 Hovering on any stock's data point on the chart will show what the optimal action for that day is
-(e.g. to *sell* or to *buy* the stock), as well as the balance that results from that action, both for normal and short trading.
+(e.g. to *sell* or to *buy* the stock), as well as the balance that results from that action, both for simple and short trading

 ## Stock prices prediction